Who Is Cardi B?

 In July, Cardi B enjoyed another historic moment when Invasion of Privacy's "I Like It" hit No. 1 on the Billboard Hot 100, making her the first female rapper to twice reach the top spot.

-In February 2019, the artist claimed the Best Rap Album Grammy for Invasion of Privacy, making her the first solo woman to receive the honor.
+In February 2019, Cardi released her second collaboration with Mars, "Please Me," and claimed the Best Rap Album Grammy for Invasion of Privacy, making her the first solo woman to receive the honor.
+In June, shortly after the release of another single, "Press," Cardi earned Album of the Year honors at the BET Awards.

 After dating for eight months, Migos member Offset proposed to Cardi B at a concert in Philadelphia in October 2017.
 "She is real solid, came from where I came from, did what I did," he told Rolling Stone.
 "She's herself, man.
 I seen her develop from the trenches all the way up...
 I respect her grind as a woman.
 She came to the game with some gangsta sh*t."